vim-autoformat/vim-autoformat/README.markdown

 http://www.waterproof.fr/products/phpCodeBeautifier/download.php
 I recommend putting the phpCB binary in the `formatters/` directory.

+* `tidy` for __HTML__.
+It's probably in your distro's repository, so you can download it as a regular package.
+For Ubuntu type `sudo apt-get install tidy` in a terminal.

 If you find yourself in need of support for another formatprogram, simply add a configuration file in the folder `vim-autoformat/ftplugin/`.
 You can take the existing ones as an example.
 Oh, and be sure to send me a patch. :)